 - The student must have completed at least 30 semester hours of coursework in residence at the University, and at least 60 semester hours of college coursework, including transferred work and credit by examination.

 - The student must rank in the top 20 percent of their class in each college or school in which he or she is enrolled, based on in-residence cumulative grade point average.

 - The student must have an in-residence University grade point average of at least 3.50.

-To be eligible to graduate with University honors, an undergraduate must have completed at least sixty semester hours at the University of Texas at Austin.
+To be eligible to graduate with University honors, an undergraduate must have completed at least 60 semester hours at the University of Texas at Austin.
 Graduation with University honors is based on the average of all grades earned in courses taken in residence at the University, whether the courses were passed, failed, or repeated.
-Courses taken pass/fail are counted in the sixty-hour minimum, but only letter grades (including Fs in pass/fail courses) are used to determine the grade point average.
+Courses taken pass/fail are counted in the 60-hour minimum, but only letter grades (including Fs in pass/fail courses) are used to determine the grade point average.